javisantos/append-only-object/README.md

 ## Features

-- The target object is mutated by default, can change this behaviour setting `opts.inmutable` to true
+- The target object is not mutated
 - The initial values can be set without `id` to be undeletables
 - An `id` (hyperid) is added to all the objects appended if no `id` is included
 - Can `delete` any object by his `id`